Avnet/RASynBoard-Out-of-Box-Demo/readme.md

-# Avnet RASynBaord Out-Of-Box Application
+# Avnet RASynBoard Out-Of-Box Application

 The Out-of-Box (OOB) application's goal is to "Provide a working example application that exercise the RASynBoard hardware and gives development teams a strong starting point for their own custom designs and ML training data"